 Hospitals and Liability

-Another possible instance of hospital liability is when the hospital commits its own mistakes such as negligence in hiring, supervising their employees, and sterilizing the equipment properly.
-Employees who can hold a hospital liable based on Vicarious Liability include:
+Another possible window for suing hospitals for negligence is when the facility’s management commits erroneous mistakes such as negligence in hiring, supervising employees, or sterilizing medical equipment properly.
+Employees who can contribute to a hospital’s liability based on Vicarious Liability include:

 Hospitals may not be liable for doctors’ negligence because they may be independent contractors.
 This means that they may not be employed by the hospital, but have an agreement with the hospital to use its facilities to provide services.

-Possible Indicators that a Doctor is an Employee
+Possible Indicators That a Doctor is an Employee of a Hospital

 If the hospital is in control of these aspects, then the doctor is probably an employee of the hospital.